ct-clmsn/zmq-collectives-rs/README.md

 using 0MQ (zeromq).
 Provides log2(N) algorithmic performance for each collective operation over N compute hosts.

-These algorithms are used in HPC (Supercomputing) libraries and runtime systems like MPI and OpenSHMEM.
+These algorithms are used in HPC (supercomputing) libraries and runtime systems like MPI and OpenSHMEM.

 == Algorithms Implemented ==